Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 #### Wardriving

-Wardriving is the act of searching for Wifi networks, usually from a moving vehicle (car with antenna).
+Wardriving is the act of searching for Wi-fi networks, usually from a moving vehicle (car with antenna).
 It usually uses a smartphone or a laptop, looking for weakly protected networks to crack.

 #### De-authentication attack

-If we know the wireless network SSID and the MAC address of a machine connected to it, we can send to the Wifi AP a **de-authentication frame** with the spoofed MAC address of the victim to force the disconnection of the machine.
+If we know the wireless network SSID and the MAC address of a machine connected to it, we can send to the Wi-fi AP a **de-authentication frame** with the spoofed MAC address of the victim to force the disconnection of the machine.
 This can be used to crack WEP or WPA passwords, as we need to sniff some connection traffic to infer the password.
 De-authentication lets us force the user to reconnect while we sniff the traffic.

 #### Evil Twin

-An evil twin is a fraudulent Wifi AP that appears legitimate but is setup to eavesdrop on wireless communications.
+An evil twin is a fraudulent Wi-fi AP that appears legitimate but is set up to eavesdrop on wireless communications.
 It is an AP setup with a name similar to an existing valid one.

-Once the evil twin is setup, the attacker de-authenticates all connected clients to force them to reconnect.
+Once the evil twin is set up, the attacker de-authenticates all connected clients to force them to reconnect.
 When they connect again, they may use the rogue AP instead, and the attacker has a man-in-the-middle attack giving access to all the victim's traffic.
-It is often used in places offering a public Wifi (cafés, airports...).
+It is often used in places offering a public Wi-fi (cafés, airports...).

 #### Bluetooth Attacks